eclipse-vertx/vert.x/core_manual_ruby.md

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

-For more information on configuring logging, please see the main manual.
+For more information on configuring logging, please see the [main manual](manual.html#logging).

 ## Accessing environment variables from a Verticle

-You can access environment variables from a Verticle with the method `Vertx.env`.
+You can access a `Hash` of environment variables from a Verticle with the method `Vertx.env`.

+## Causing the container to exit

+You can call the method `Vertx.exit` to cause the Vert.x instance to make a clean shutdown.

 # Deploying and Undeploying Verticles Programmatically

 You can deploy and undeploy verticles programmatically from inside another verticle.
-Any verticles deployed programmatically inherit the path of the parent verticle.
+Any verticles deployed this way will be able to see resources (classes, scripts, other files) of the main verticle.

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the function `Vertx.deploy_verticle`.
-The return value of `Vertx.deploy_verticle` is the unique id of the deployment, which can be used later to undeploy the verticle.
+To deploy a verticle programmatically call the method `Vertx.deploy_verticle`.

 To deploy a single instance of a verticle :

-    Vertx.deploy_verticle('my_verticle.rb')
+    Vertx.deploy_verticle(main)

+Where `main` is the name of the Verticle (i.e. the name of the script or FQCN of the class).

+See the chapter on ["running Vert.x"](manual.html#running-vertx) in the main manual for a description of what a main is.

+## Deploying Worker Verticles

+The `Vertx.deploy_verticle` method deploys standard (non worker) verticles.
+If you want to deploy worker verticles use the `Vertx.deploy_worker_verticle` method.
+This method takes the same parameters as `Vertx.deploy_verticle` with the same meanings.

 ## Deploying a module programmatically

-You should use `deploy_module` to deploy a module, for example:
+You should use `deployModule` to deploy a module, for example:

-    container.deploy_module('vertx.mailer-v1.0', config)
+    Vertx.deploy_module("io.vertx~mod-mailer~2.0.0-beta1", config);

-Would deploy an instance of the `vertx.mailer` module with the specified configuration.
-Please see the modules manual for more information about modules.
+Would deploy an instance of the `io.vertx~mod-mailer~2.0.0-beta1` module with the specified configuration.
+Please see the [modules manual]() for more information about modules.

 ## Passing configuration to a verticle programmatically

 JSON configuration can be passed to a verticle that is deployed programmatically.
-Inside the deployed verticle the configuration is accessed with the `vertx.config` function.
+Inside the deployed verticle the configuration is accessed with the `Vertx.config` method.
 For example:

     var config = { name: 'foo', age: 234 }
     Vertx.deploy_verticle('my_verticle.rb', config)

-Then, in `my_verticle.rb` you can access the config via `vertx.config` as previously explained.
+Then, in `my_verticle.rb` you can access the config via `Vertx.config` as previously explained.

 ## Using a Verticle to co-ordinate loading of an application